swiftlang/swift-evolution/proposals/0355-regex-syntax-run-time-construction.md

   /// Use this initializer to fit a regex match with strongly typed captures into the
   /// use site of a dynamic regex match, i.e. one that was created from a string. public init<Output>(_ match: Regex<Output>.Match)

-  /// Returns a typed match by converting the underlying values to the specified
-  /// types.
-  ///
-  /// - Parameter type: The expected output type.
-  /// - Returns: A match generic over the output type if the underlying values can be converted to the
-  ///   output type.
-Returns `nil` otherwise. public func `as`<Output>(_ type: Output.Type) -> Regex<Output>.Match?
 }

 extension Regex where Output == AnyRegexOutput {